Skip to main content

 Safe Internal Temperature Guide

-Visual appearance can be deceiving in an air fryer — food browns faster on the outside.
+Visual appearance can be deceiving in an air fryer, food browns faster on the outside.
 Always use a meat thermometer to check doneness.
-These are USDA minimum safe internal temperatures.
+The table below shows USDA FSIS safety minimums (verified 2026-06-10).
+Steak doneness preferences are listed separately below.

 Food°F°C